Do you feel like David in a world of Goliaths? Do you wish you could go undercover and see what your competitors’ are up to?

 2. Making The Most Of Search

-Once you know what makes your competitors websites tick, it’s time to enlist the help of search operators, such as Google, Bing and even (dare I mention it) Yahoo!
-These search engine will easily help you to get some valuable information on your competition.
+Once you know what makes your competitor’s websites tick, it’s time to enlist the help of search operators, such as Google, Bing and even (dare I mention it) Yahoo!
+These search engines will easily help you to get some valuable information on your competition.

-Doing this will give you an idea of the quality of your competitor’s content and the type of lead magnets they are using to generate leads.
+Doing this will give you an idea of the quality and type of your competitor’s content they are using to generate leads.

 Use the related search terms list at the bottom of the search page.
 This will give you more search terms related to the one you searched.